Simplifying AWS environments with AWS Landing Zone and Control Tower

 The LZ is launched in the AWS organization account, which is the only payer account.
 Best practice suggests not deploying workloads and is only used for creating new accounts, security control policies, and organization-wide tagging policies.
 Organization Unit (OU) is a logical group of accounts.
 LZ automatically creates one core OU, which contains three accounts for specific purposes.
 The three accounts are:

-Security account: This is the master guard duty account for the organization.
-It provides cross-account auditor(read-only) and admin (full access) roles into each member's accounts.
+- Security account: This is the master guard duty account for the organization.
+It provides cross-account auditor(read-only) and admin (full access) roles in each member's accounts.